- Tuesday, 25 September, 2018 - Wednesday, 26 September, 2018

-Completing the Equal access to information and digital services course will contribute 13 hours of NESA Registered PD addressing 1.1.2, 1.2.2, 2.6.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Equal access to information and digital services will contribute 13 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1.2, 1.2.2, 2.6.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Greg Alchin is an inclusive design consultant and accessibility advocate with over 30 years experience across education, community and business sectors.
 Greg uses a powerful mix of personal experience, professional knowledge and practical strategies to empower:

 - individuals to be able and enabled to live, learn and work to the best of their ability.

 - organisations to create inclusive environments, content and services